Boiler Service Cost

 All boilers need to be installed in a position which allows ease of access for regular maintenance and servicing.

-If this is not the case and the boiler has been installed in a tight or difficult to reach space, the heating engineer may charge more for this inconvenience.
+If this is not the case and the boiler has been installed in a tight or difficult-to-reach space, the heating engineer may charge more for this inconvenience.
 This may be the case with older conventional boilers.

 Type of Service